Tristan296/Universal-MacAssistant/README.md

 # IntelliVoiceAI

+A Personal Assistant for Linux, MacOS and Windows

 IntelliVoiceAI is a simple voice assistant developed using Python.
 It uses OpenAI's GPT-3 API for language understanding and response generation, SoundDevice for recording audio, and gTTS for text-to-speech conversion.
 IntelliVoiceAI incorporates integration with various applications such as creating reminders in the Reminders app and generating to-do lists in the Notes app.

 ## Features
 * Voice Recognition: Listens to user's voice commands and transcribes them to text.